“Pain is a universal experience but unique to each individual.” — Institute of Medicine (US) Committee on Advancing Pain Research, Care and Education

 Pain management isn’t just about taking pills.
 Pain has to be managed from a physical, psychological and social standpoint.

-At the Center for Pain Management, our physicians are all board-certified anesthesiologists who have completed fellowship-level training to manage both acute and chronic pain.
+At the Center for Pain Management, our physicians are all board-certified or board-eligible anesthesiologists who have completed fellowship-level training to manage both acute and chronic pain.

 Patients often turn to a physician to have something fixed or cured.
 A chronic pain condition, however, is often times not cured but managed, similar to diseases like hypertension, diabetes and arthritis.
 Once your chronic pain is well managed, you can return to your normal daily activities.